PUKKILLA-VAMSIKRISHNA/AGRISAHAYAK/README.md

 ## Support

-For support and questions, please open an issue on GitHub or contact the development team.
+For support and questions, please open an issue on GitHub or contact the development team at agrisahayak2025@gmail.com.